iQDzZ/EtPwtC/README.md

 // in case you get the "unknown reboot target recovery" message, depending on the version of the fastboot cli//

-> do the 'barbara streisand'
+> do the 'barbara streisand' or the 'steve spielberg'

+> fastboot boot recovery.img

 ### and, of course, always remember to treat others with... kidneyZ